XukunXiang/Extreme-Scale-course/README.md

 	-	RandomAccess do not have a specific code.

 ###Discussions in 4th lecture:
-1. For the tables at the beginning, what might be problem?
+- For the tables at the beginning, what might be problem?
 [Hint: it's about measuring performance]
+- Assume that the sustainable memory bandwidth is 12 Gbytes/second.
+For a DAXPY operation, what is the maximum possible performance, using the same analysis as we used for the Sparse matrix-vector multiply.
+	- DAXPY
+	- Do i=1,n; y(i) = alpha * x(i) + y(i); enddo
+	- What is the ratio of the performance for DAXPY and the peak performance for the processor?

+###Discussions in 5th lecture: